phcompeau/biological_modeling_course/_pages/coronavirus/exercises.md

 <!--
 * Good exercise: find centroid of a given shape.

+* exercise: compute RMSD.

 * Good exercise later: compute Q scores for the protein structure comparison that we performed at the end of part 1.

+* Good exercise: compute Qres for very simple proteins

+* Exercise based on following excellent observation: In the case of RMSD, I believe that they assign the RMSD of an alignment between a residue and gap to be 0, effectively ignoring it.
+I believe this is how it is ensured that the two sets have the same number of points (alpha carbons) and also one of the shortcomings of using RMSD.
+I think for prody, you can set a gap penalty during chain matching,

+"Thus, gap-filled alignments focusing on low RMSDs, while accurate and useful for superposition of structures, are sub-optimal for machine learning as the features of many potentially relevant residues are discarded due to a lack of data in those positions.
+In most cases, positions with over a certain percentage of aligned residues are considered, with gaps replaced by zeros or by the average of the feature values in that position [22]."

 * Why are contact maps and cross correlation maps "symmetric" about the main diagonal?